WestpacGEL/GEL/README.md

 ## Decisions

 - All scripts are run through the `yarn` command
-- The `helpers/` folder will include all helpers for builds/docs/testing
+- The `helpers/` folder will include all helpers for builds, docs, testing etc
 - We have two different example / doc concerns:
-  1. Examples: they are for building components locally and to explain code
+  1. Examples: they are for building components locally and to explain code per component
-  1. Docs: this is a website that will be published for documenting APIs to devs (https://westpacgel.github.io/GEL/)
+  1. Docs: this is a website that will be published for documenting APIs (https://westpacgel.github.io/GEL/)
 - Multi-brand will be achieved by added a brand package that will be passed to the `<GEL/>` component

   ```jsx